-The Weissensee Academy of Art Berlin and the College of the Marshall Islands (CMI) will start a cultural exchange as part of an artistic research on climate change, post-colonial participation and media communication.
+The Weissensee Academy of Art Berlin and the College of the Marshall Islands (CMI) have started a cultural exchange as part of an artistic research on climate change, post-colonial participation and media communication.

 The European ideas of areas like the Marshall Islands (in the wider sense Micronesia) still consist of tourist visions of pristine beaches and indigenous cultures.
 Paul Gauguin’s 19th-century paintings in Polynesia are being increasingly critically commented on, but still they fill the exhibitions and box offices of renowned museums and they spread a questionable, outdated picture ethic.